 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Gyeongbokgung Palace is one of the five grand royal palaces in Seoul and the biggest.
+Gyeongbokgung Palace is the largest of Seoul’s five grand palaces and a must-see for first-time visitors.

-Here’s a comprehensive Gyeongbokgung Palace guide, including its history, entrance fee, opening hours, what to do, nearby attractions, travel tours and how to go to Gyeongbokgung Palace.
+Here’s a comprehensive Gyeongbokgung Palace guide, including its history, opening hours, what to do, nearby attractions, palace tours and how to get there.

 And once you’ve visited, I recommend going to the other royal palaces of Seoul too.